TartuNLP/epub-api/README.md

-# Automatic Speech Recognition API
+# Epub API

-An API for using the automatic speech recognition (ASR) service.
-The API accepts speech recognition jobs, forwards the requests to ASR workers via RabbitMQ and stores job info in a MySQL database.
+An API for using the (epub) e-book to audiobook service.
+The API accepts e-book audio synthesis jobs, forwards the requests to epub worker via RabbitMQ and stores job info in a MySQL database.

 ### Setup

 The API can be deployed using the docker image published alongside the repository.
-The API is designed to work together with our [ASR worker](https://github.com/TartuNLP/speech-to-text-worker) containers and a RabbitMQ message broker.
+The API is designed to work together with our [Epub worker](https://github.com/TartuNLP/epub-worker) containers and a RabbitMQ message broker.
 The container should have the following configuration specified:

 Volumes: